Portland Car Accident Attorneys Standing Up For Victims Injured In A Crash

 But unfortunately, that’s not the way the world works.
 Sometimes, the person who caused the accident won’t even admit it was his or her fault.
 And most of the time, the insurance company won’t pay you what you deserve to be made whole for the harm caused to you.
 There’s a simple reason for this: Insurance companies make money by selling policies and charging premiums, and they lose money by paying claims.
 They are in business to make money, not lose it.

-The car accident attorneys at Gideon Asen LLC are not afraid to face the insurance companies and aggressively negotiate with them on your behalf so you get the compensation you deserve.
+The Portland car accident lawyers at Gideon Asen LLC are not afraid to face the insurance companies and aggressively negotiate with them on your behalf so you get the compensation you deserve.
+Call our dedicated attorneys today.

 To recover financial compensation for your car accident injuries, there are a few different avenues you may pursue.
 If the at-fault driver has insurance, you may file a claim with their insurance company.
 In Maine, all drivers are supposed to carry at least $50,000 in liability insurance.
 If the driver has no insurance (or insufficient insurance to cover your claim), you may also file a claim with your own insurance company for uninsured or underinsured motorist (UM) coverage.
 Under Maine law, all regular auto policies offer UM coverage equal to the amount of the liability coverage unless the policy holder has specifically waived that requirement.